hheld/WeatherDataViewer/README.md

 # WeatherDataViewer
 Displays weather data collected in a weewx sqlite database in a nice web interface.
+This application also provides a REST api for data contained in the weewx sqlite database.

 # Prerequisites
 Make sure that ```weewx``` is set up and running: http://www.weewx.com/.